"

 How many questions do you need to use:

-The number of questions depends on the difficulty, type of your questions, and time limit (if applicable).
+The number of questions depends on the difficulty, the type of your questions, and the time limit (if applicable).

 For instance, you can allow 1-2 minutes per question for True/False and multiple choice or fill-in-the-blanks.
 Short answer questions 2-3 minutes per question, and numerical questions should be based on how long it would take a student (not you) to complete.
 Essay questions can range from 10-45 minutes, depending on whether it is a short essay or long and the amount of detail you are looking for.